jshobbs/frontend-nanodegree-arcade-game/README.md

     }
 };

 I added the drawImage function call with the correct arguments.
+I used prototyping to use the super class for the render function since the code in the render function is the same in both Enemy and Player prototypes.
-Player.prototype.render = function() {
+GameCharacter.prototype.render = function() {
     ctx.drawImage(Resources.get(this.sprite), this.x, this.y);
 };